function-store/TD_ParHoverMIDI_VSN1/README.md

 - **Second + Fourth step/bank buttons**: Set current value as normMax and max (slider and parameter maximum)
 - **Third + Fourth step/bank buttons**: Clamp current value to min/max range (brings value within bounds)
 - **First + Fourth step/bank buttons (long press)**: Open the active parameter's component editor
+  - If no parameter is hovered or slot is active, selecting a COMP opens that COMP's Component Editor

 **Usage**:
 - Press and hold the button combinations while hovering over or controlling any parameter